 HOW LONG DO I HAVE TO WAIT TO BECOME A PARTICIPANT OF THE UFCW CONSOLIDATED PENSION FUND?

-WHAT IS THE DIFFERENCE BETWEEN ELIGIBILTY SERVICE AND CREDITED SERVICE?
+WHAT IS THE DIFFERENCE BETWEEN ELIGIBILITY SERVICE AND CREDITED SERVICE?

 Eligibility Service is used to determine whether you qualify for Plan benefits.
 Generally, you receive a Year of Eligibility Service and Credited Service for each calendar year in which you have 400 or more hours of service.
-Past Credited Service is service for employment prior to the date your employer joined the Plan.
-See the summary plan description for details.
+Past credited service is service for employment prior to the date your employer joined the Plan.
+Eligibility Service and Credited Service under one of the pre-merger or transferred plans counts towards your eligibility and benefits.
 Credited Service is used to calculate the amount of your benefit from the Plan.
-Future Credited Service is based only on the hours which contributions are made for you during each calendar year.
+Credited Service is based on work in covered employment during each calendar year.

 WHEN AM I VESTED?

-Becoming vested is based on your Eligibility Service.
-You earn one (1) year of Eligibility Service for each calendar year in which you have at least 400 hours of service, including service not covered by the collective bargaining agreement.
-To become vested in the UFCW Consolidated Pension Fund, you must earn at least five (5) years of vesting with a participating Employer.
-Once a Participant has earned at least five (5) vested years, then you are eligible for a retirement benefit at your Normal Retirement Date.
+You become vested based on your Eligibility Service.
+You earn one (1) year of Eligibility Service for each calendar year in which you have at least 400 hours of service, including service for a contributing employer not covered by the collective bargaining agreement.
+To become vested in the UFCW Consolidated Pension Fund, you must earn at least five (5) years of vesting with a participating employer.
+Once you have earned at least five (5) vested years, then you are eligible for a retirement benefit at your normal retirement age.

 CAN I BORROW FROM MY PLAN?